quru/qis/doc/benchmark.md

 **TL;DR** Skip to the _conclusions_ section below.

 QIS comes with a Python script you can use for load testing your image server and to fine tune the settings.
-It performs a number of "normal" http requests, in parallel to simulate multiple clients.
+It performs a number of "normal" HTTP requests, in parallel to simulate multiple clients.
 The requests include:

 * Image thumbnail generation